-The medtech industry is also increasingly looking at the end user’s place in product design and development.
-The easier a medical device is to operate, the easier it is to gain user’s choice.
+The MedTech industry is also increasingly looking at the end user’s place in product design and development.
+The easier a medical device is to operate, the easier it is to gain the user’s choice.
 Whether the end user is a patient, a home caregiver, or a medical professional, they expect medical technology companies to provide more personalized products, simpler procedures, and a better user experience.
 When classifying medical devices by end-user needs, they can be primarily classified as professional medical devices for hospitals, clinics & ambulatory care centers, and home healthcare medical devices.

-1. Professional Medical Device for Hospitals
+1. Professional Medical Devices for Hospitals

 The medical devices used in hospitals are the most important.
 A hospital must have equipment such as defibrillators, patient monitors, surgical tables, ECG machines, anesthesia machines, sterilizers, lights, ultrasound and electrosurgical equipment, and blanket/fluid heaters.
 These devices allow doctors to make professional diagnoses and treatment plans for patients.
 Medical devices in hospitals are mainly used to include general surgery, respiratory, neurology, gastrointestinal surgery, cardiovascular, orthopedics, dentistry, diagnostic imaging, etc. The growth of some chronic diseases is also driving the growth in demand for medical equipment, especially diagnostic equipment.
 Hospitals hold the largest share of the medical equipment market.